Imran2205/wge/README.md

   # Download glove from https://nlp.stanford.edu/data/glove.6B.zip and place
   # in current directory however you want
   # Suggested: wget https://nlp.stanford.edu/data/glove.6B.zip
-  # If wget is not installed, you can install it on macOS using brew install wget.
+  # If wget is not installed, you can install it on macOS using: brew install wget.
   unzip -d glove glove.6B.zip
   ```

 ### Demonstration directory setup
 First, set the environment variable `$REPO_DIR` to point to the root of this Git repository.
+Next, run the following command to download MiniWoB++ Demonstrations to `./third-party/miniwob-demos`:
 ```
 # Where $REPO_DIR is the path to the root of this Git repository.
 git clone https://github.com/stanfordnlp/miniwob-plusplus-demos.git $REPO_DIR/third-party/miniwob-demos